Beingstupid4me/IIITD-Chatbot/iiitd_kb_master.md

 IIITD is a fully residential campus for B.Tech students (for the first few years, depending on policy) and most PG students.

 ### 2.5.1.
 Hostel Blocks
 *   **Old Boys Hostel (OBH):** The first residential block.
-Double and Triple occupancy rooms.
+Single and Double occupancy rooms.
+Also contains extension block based on new architecture.
-*   **Old Girls Hostel (OGH):** Adjacent to OBH.
+*   **Old Girls Hostel (OGH):** Adjacent to OBH, also has a extension block in it, based on new architecture.
-*   **New Boys Hostel (NBH) - Phase 2:** High-rise towers (H1, H2).
+*   **New Boys Hostel (H1):** High-rise towers - H1.
 Features central air-conditioning (BMS controlled).
-*   **New Girls Hostel (NGH) - Phase 2:** High-rise tower.
+*   **New Boys Hostel (H2):** High-rise towers - H2.
+Features central air-conditioning (BMS controlled).
-*   **Married Accommodation:** Studio apartments available for married Ph.D. students.
+*   **Married Accommodation:** Studio apartments available for married Ph.D. students, in the H1/H2.
 Limited inventory; allocated based on waitlist seniority.

 ### 2.5.2.
 Hostel Amenities
 *   **Common Rooms:** Each hostel has a common room equipped with a TV, sofa, and indoor games (Carrom, Chess).
-*   **Washing Machines:** Automatic washing machines are available on specific floors or in a central laundry room.
-Usage is generally free or coin-operated (check current vendor status).
+*   **Washing Machines:** Automatic washing machines are available in student centre not in hostel.
-*   **Pantries:** Each floor usually has a pantry with a water cooler/RO purifier and a microwave/induction plate for basic heating.
+*   **Pantries:** Each floor usually has a water cooler/RO purifier and a basic microwave/induction plate for basic heating at the ground floor at each hostel.
-*   **Vending Machines:** Installed in hostel lobbies for snacks and beverages.

 ### 2.5.3.
 Hostel Rules & Regulations
 *   **Possession of Room:** Rooms are allocated for one semester/year.
 Students may be required to shift rooms or vacating during summer breaks for maintenance.
-*   **Biometric Attendance:** Residents may be required to punch in biometrically at the hostel entrance by a certain time (e.g., 12:00 Midnight) for safety tracking.
-*   **Leave Application:** Residents leaving the campus for the night (Night Out) must apply for leave on the ERP portal.
-Approval may be required from Wardens/Parents depending on the student's year of study.
+*   **Night Leave:** Residents leaving the campus for the night (Night Out) are free to do so, there is no curfew.
 *   **Prohibited Items:**
     *   Alcohol, drugs, and smoking are strictly prohibited on campus.
 Detection leads to immediate expulsion from the hostel and disciplinary action (DAC).
     *   Heaters, immersion rods, and kettles (fire hazards).
-*   **Quiet Hours:** High noise levels are prohibited after 11:00 PM in corridors.

 ### 2.5.4.
 Faculty Housing
 *   **Towers:** There are dedicated residential towers for faculty and staff on campus.